 These storytelling session invite storytellers to share a story dear to them, with a spiritual theme.
 It will then be followed by a “crack” – Scottish word for conversation – exploring the story, its deeper meanings and how it speaks to us and our world today.

-The evenings will be hosted by Olga Bloemen and Susannah Phillipson who will welcome the wonderful storyteller:
+The evenings will be hosted by Olga Bloemen and Susannah Phillipson who will welcome these wonderful storytellers:

 Please arrive from 6pm to settle in and make yourself a cup of tea – we’ll start promptly at 6:30pm.